-Rae Fuhrman, a first-year master’s student, graduated from the University of Southern California in 2012 with a BA in International Relations and minors in Environmental Studies and Neuroscience.
+Rae Fuhrman, a second-year master’s student, graduated from the University of Southern California in 2012 with a BA in International Relations and minors in Environmental Studies and Neuroscience.
 The recipient of two NSF grants, she used the first with the Dean of International Relations to focus on ethical decision making in foreign policy surrounding Bluefin Tuna.
 The second grant went to completing her AAUS Scientific Diving Certification to assess coral reef health in Guam and Palau, where she met with local officials to help implement conservation policy reform.
 She interned in Scottish Parliament for the Convener for the Committee on Environment and Climate Change, compiling a comprehensive report on Scottish wind power to track how closely public opinion mirrored current scientific consensus.
 After graduating, she was the President’s Marine Policy Assistant at the Aquarium of the Pacific, conducting research on sustainable seafood, fisheries and aquaculture, fields uniquely at the intersection of her three biggest passions: influencing global policy, protecting the environment, and providing healthy and sustainable protein options for growing populations.
-She served as an organizer and rapporteur for major multilateral aquaculture conferences attended by preeminent leaders of scientists, regulators, and industry practitioners, enlightening her to how vital pragmatism and compromise are to avoiding gridlock among diverse stakeholders.
 Specializing in Coastal Marine Resource Management at Bren continues her focus on advancing aquaculture.
 She is currently working to create a seaweed startup focused on a specific strain that could reduce cattle’s enteric methane expulsion by 99%.

-Sean Goral, a first-year Bren master’s student, graduated from Georgia Southern University in 2014 with a Bachelor of Science in Biology.
+Sean Goral, a second-year Bren master’s student, graduated from Georgia Southern University in 2014 with a Bachelor of Science in Biology.
 Sean became fascinated with conservation biology from a young age while visiting controversial salmon farms and logging projects among pristine old growth temperate rain forests on Vancouver Island, British Columbia.
 In 2013, he experienced a spinal cord injury, which temporarily sidelined his academic pursuits.
 He started working as a certified peer mentor with the Christopher Reeve Foundation in 2014 so he could help other people with spinal cord injuries.
 While his peer mentor work continues to be important, Sean wanted to return to his passion of conservation biology.
-At the Bren school, Sean plans to specialize in pollution prevention and remediation to reduce the use of unnecessary plastics in consumer and medical products.
-Plastic is the most common anthropogenic debris consumed by marine organisms.
-Therefore, reducing our plastic production is paramount to prevent environmental degradation and plastic ingestion by various species.
-His goal is to create an organization that develops and implements viable replacements to plastic products that meet consumer needs while shortening the persistence of those products.
+At the Bren school, Sean specialized in both pollution prevention and data science.
+His main objective is to develop data management applications to compile, manage, model, and visualize data to conserve various resources ranging from groundwater to marine mammals.
 He would also like advocate for more people living with disabilities to get involved in scientific pursuits.

-Jasmine Vazin, a first-year master’s student, graduated from the University of Tennessee, Knoxville with a Bachelor of Science in Ecology and Evolutionary Biology and a minor in Philosophy in 2014.
+Jasmine Vazin, a second-year master’s student, graduated from the University of Tennessee, Knoxville with a Bachelor of Science in Ecology and Evolutionary Biology and a minor in Philosophy in 2014.
 Jasmine won a Eureka award and is published in Aquatic Ecology for her first research venture, which involved enzyme kinetics in freshwater systems.
 She later received grants through the University to study parental care heritability in African cichlids and endemic salamander speciation in Tennessee.
-After four years of research experience in academia, Jasmine realized she needed a change and moved into the private sector.
-She worked at Green Source Organics as a regulatory manager in charge of locating sustainable and fairly traded food products for wholesale worldwide.
+After graduation, she worked at Green Source Organics as a regulatory manager in charge of locating and certifying organic and fairly traded food products for wholesale worldwide.
 She petitioned to have excess food stores donated to foodbanks around Los Angeles, and launched a retail line to offer healthy food options to consumers at an accessible price.
-Before attended Bren, Jasmine spent a year traveling and volunteering in food pantries and sustainable building projects across the United States and Central America.
-She plans to specialize in Conservation Planning at Bren and is hopeful to make strides in food production and waste mitigation while maintaining a global focus in her career.
+While attending Bren, Jasmine discovered her passion for law and policy and has worked as a Project Manager for the Global Environmental Justice Project.
+She has specialized in conservation planning while at Bren, and hopes to be be able to help build more sustainable and equitable communities in her future career.